-For a complete list of games supported by PlayonLinux you can visit their site which will also advise you on many supported non-game applications.
+For a complete list of games supported by PlayonLinux, you can visit their site which will also advise you on many supported non-game applications.

-It’s available for Chrome, Mac OS X and most popular Linux distributions including Ubuntu, Mint, Fedora, Debian and more.
+It’s available for Chrome, Mac OS X, and most popular Linux distributions including Ubuntu, Mint, Fedora, Debian, and more.
 Being a commercial product you have to pay for it, but there is a free 14 day trial available for Linux users at the Codeweavers website.

 Unlike some other commercial Linux/Windows tools, every purchase of Codeweavers contributes to the WINE Project developers and helps to boost the support of more Windows games or applications on Linux.
-Crossover, once installed, provides a quick and smooth interface which allows for games to run at their native speed and full screen.
+Crossover, once installed, provides a quick and smooth interface that allows for games to run at their native speed and full screen.

-Some of the more recent additions to the WINE library of games (via Crossover) have included masterpieces like World of Warcraft, Half Life 2, CounterStrike and even The Elder Scrolls Skyrim.
+Some of the more recent additions to the WINE library of games (via Crossover) have included masterpieces like World of Warcraft, Half-Life 2, CounterStrike, and even The Elder Scrolls Skyrim.

-And finally we have to mention one of the most convenient ways of running Windows software on your Linux PC.
+And finally, we have to mention one of the most convenient ways of running Windows software on your Linux PC.

 Creating a virtual Windows machine.

-This does require a full working copy of Windows OS and additionally it needs more powerful hardware to run it alongside your primary distribution.
+This does require a full working copy of Windows OS and additionally, it needs more powerful hardware to run it alongside your primary distribution.

-This solution tends to be more foolproof than WINE based systems as you are actually running Windows applications on a WIndows OS and are less likely to encounter any bugs.
+This solution tends to be more foolproof than WINE-based systems as you are actually running Windows applications on a Windows OS and are less likely to encounter any bugs.

 As Linux PCs have become faster, virtual machines have become relatively more lightweight.
-This method involves you installing a copy of Windows on your Linux system in a virtual machine program like VirtualBox, VMWare or even one provided with many Linux distributions called KVM or Kernel-Based Virtual Machine.
+This method involves you installing a copy of Windows on your Linux system in a virtual machine program like VirtualBox, VMWare, or even one provided with many Linux distributions called KVM or Kernel-Based Virtual Machine.

 A virtual machine fools the Windows OS into thinking it is running on real hardware whereas it is really operating in a window on your Linux desktop.